Old Greenwich is typically the neighborhood people think of when they think of Greenwich.

 This classic restaurant has local roots, combining high quality food with a historical location.
 If you’re looking to be social, this is the place to head.
 The up-beat atmosphere is unbeatable and you’ll leave with a few more friends than you had when you entered.

 As I mentioned before, Old Greenwich is only an 11-minute drive from downtown Greenwich.
 You can take the train from the Greenwich train station, pass Cos Cob and Riverside, and be on Sound Beach Avenue in 10 minutes.
+And that train station also makes it one of the easiest train trips from NYC.

 Places to Stay in or Near Old Greenwich